KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-djangocon-us-2017-talk/README.md

-# Get a Jumpstart on Collaboration and Code Review in GitHub- DjangoCon 2017
+# Get a Jumpstart on Collaboration and Code Review in GitHub- DjangoCon 2017 Talk

 ## Table of Contents